TheChymera/chymeric_tutorials/source/_posts/2014-11-14-preview-octopress-themes-with-themespace.markdown

 Some developers instead keep an empty demo site with the default theme - a passable solution - which, however, takes up a lot of time (due to the need to update both Octopress and the theme manually on yet another site).

 To make maintaining true-to-the-default demos easier for developers, we present *Theme-Space* - a GitHub-based repository for Octopress theme previews.

+## The Concept

+Would it not be great if all Octopress themes had reliable ture-to-the-default previews for users to easily peruse upon deciding for their new theme?
+Would it not be great if making previews for themes required less manual updating?
+Would the second not facillitate the first?

+We think it would!
+Over on GitHub, [TheChymera](https://github.com/TheChymera) and [Yous](https://github.com/yous) have set up a small organization, called [Theme-Space](https://github.com/themespace), which aims to address much of the above, by:

+* Providing a common (but entirely open) platform for Octopress theme previews.
+* Publishing scripts for easy update of preview site themes.
+* Publishing scripts for easy update of the preview sites' Octopress core.
+* Moving previews to a *live* or pseudo-live state by using either [GitHub push notifications](https://help.github.com/articles/receiving-email-notifications-for-pushes-to-a-repository/), a [sync+inotify approach](http://chymeric.eu/blog/2014/10/17/remote-octopress-blogging/), or [Cron](http://en.wikipedia.org/wiki/Cron).